Registration

 Auditing a Class

-Any student may enroll in a course on an audit basis with instructor’s written consent and upon payment of the regular tuition and fees.
-Audit students will be exempt from examinations and will not receive college credit; however, the instructor may require reasonable attendance and class participation.
+Students may enroll in a course on an audit basis with instructor’s written consent and upon payment of the regular tuition and fees so long as course prerequisites are met.
+Within a week of enrolling in a course, the instructor will provide the student with specific expectations regarding participation in class discussion, class activities, submission of coursework and quizzes/tests, as well as the extent to which the auditing student can expect feedback and evaluation from the instructor.
 To change from credit to audit or audit to credit, the student must complete a Change of Registration form at the Enrollment Services Office.
 Such changes may be made only with the written consent of the instructor and must be processed by the end of the tenth (10th) day of the term (eighth day in summer).
+Students will not receive grades and will not receive college credit.

 Student Attendance Status